-Message: The following is a compendium of slides for public use that includes original and adapted analyses and commentary from the staff of the Robert Graham Center for Policy Studies in Family Medicine and Primary Care.
+Message: The following is a compendium of annotated and referenced slides for public use that includes original and adapted analyses and commentary from the staff of the Robert Graham Center for Policy Studies in Family Medicine and Primary Care.
+We hope that you will find one or more of these slides useful in your own presentations.